mjavason/Socket-Chat-API/readme.md

 5. Create a pull request with a clear description of your changes.

-Contributions that enhance security, performance, and user experience are particularly valuable.
+Contributions that improve functionality, performance, and user experience are highly appreciated.

 ## Acknowledgments

-The Country Trivia App project has benefited from the collaboration and support of colleagues, mentors, and friends.
-Their contributions in coding, design, testing, data management, and advice have been invaluable.
-Thank you to all who have been a part of this project.
+The Socket Chat API project appreciates the support of the open-source community and contributors.
+Your contributions in code, testing, and documentation help make this API a valuable tool for real-time communication.